bratikov/percona-everest-php-client/docs/Api/DatabaseEngineApi.md

 updateDatabaseEngine($namespace, $name, $databaseEngine): \Everest\Model\DatabaseEngine
 ```

-Update the specified database engine
+Update database engine

-Update the specified database engine
+This API updates the database engine specified by the `name` and `namespace`.

 ### Example